 By hitting a consignment store for “ugly” holiday sweaters

 Leading up to the holidays, there’s always a need for festive clothing.
-Last year we had nowhere to wear anything, but we are hopeful for this year!
-Get a jump start by hitting a consignment or thrift store for those fabulous, “ugly” holiday sweaters that are sure to make your family the hit of the party or, if worse comes to worse, the festive Zoom call.
+It’s been a while since we had anywhere to wear anything special, but we are hopeful for this year!
+Get a jump start by hitting a consignment or thrift store for those fabulous, “ugly” holiday sweaters that are sure to make your family the hit of the party or, if worse comes to worse, the festive Zoom call once again.